opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 ## JSON & CSV parsing

 Many of our users have incoming data with embedded JSON or CSV fields.
-To help in these use-cases, Data Prepper 2.0 supports parsing JSON or CSV.
+To help in these use cases, Data Prepper 2.0 supports parsing JSON or CSV.

 For example, when one large object includes a serialized JSON string, you can use the `parse_json` processor to extract